noahweasley/Send-Money-App/README.md

 ## Setbacks because of Time limit and Bugs noticed on the API

 - Withdraw gives false time, hence UI transaction history displays incorrect data
 - Had to perform Transaction and withdraw on app, so if network fails during transfer, app might transfer to user and not deduct money from user account
 - User transaction history isn't sorted from newest to oldest transactions, I had to do that
+- Naira sign migth not display correctly, the font 'Lato' that was used didn't display the naira  on the emulator, but works on Web.
+Time constraints didn't allow to look for a better font

 ## Conclusion